soumitri-2005/Portfolio/README.md

-this is a clean and minimalist portfolio built with HTML, CSS, and JavaScript, featuring sections like About Me, Projects, and Contact.
+This is a clean and minimalist portfolio built with HTML, CSS, and JavaScript, featuring sections like About Me, Projects, and Contact.
 It showcases my skills and projects in a simple yet creative layout, ensuring a smooth and engaging user experience.